Sprint PlanningWhat is a Sprint Planning, who participates, which phases exist and what is the ideal process?

-Sprint Planning is divided into two phases or parts: Sprint Planning 1 and Sprint Planning 2.
+In practice, Sprint Planning is usually divided into two phases or parts: Sprint Planning 1 and 2.
 Sprint Planning 1 deals with the “Why” and the “What” – i.e. “why” the Sprint has value and “what” should be done in the Sprint.
 It consists of the following steps:

 - The Product Owner suggests how the product to be developed could increase its value and utility in the current Sprint.
 Some publications also talk about the vision of the Sprint.
-The vision gives the development team an overall view and a better understanding of what the next sprint will be about.
-Even if the Scrum Guide does not explicitly require this step, practice shows that the orientation towards the vision helps the team to achieve the sprint goal.
-The longer a sprint lasts, the more important this orientation becomes.
+The vision gives the developers an overall view and a better understanding of what the next Sprint will be about.
+Even if the Scrum Guide does not explicitly call for this step, practice shows that the orientation towards the vision helps the team to define and later achieve the Sprint Goal.
+The longer a sprint takes, the more important this orientation becomes.
 From the vision emerges the Sprint Goal and the Sprint Goal is a step on the way to the Product Goal.

-- Transfer of the discussed requirements into the sprint backlog, taking into account the maximum number of tasks to be realised.
-If the sprint backlog is “full”, the estimate of further requirements can be postponed to the next sprint planning.
+- Transfer of the discussed items into the Sprint Backlog, taking into account the maximum number of tasks to be realised.
+If the Sprint Backlog is “full” the estimation of other requirements can be postponed to the next Sprint Planning.

-Phase 1 of the sprint planning ends with the commitment of the team.
+Phase 1 of Sprint Planning ends with the commitment of the team.

 Sprint Planning 2

-With the commitment of the developers, the task of the product owner in sprint planning is completed.
-In part 2 of the meeting, the developers discuss the technical details of the user stories to be realised without the product owner, who should, however, be available for questions, and without the possibly present stakeholders.
-The Sprint Planning 2 deals with the “How”, i.e. the question “how” the agreed requirements should be implemented.
+With the commitment of the developers, the task of the Product Owner in Sprint Planning is complete.
+In part 2 of the meeting, the developers discuss the technical details of the Sprint Backlog Items or User Stories to be realised, usually without the Product Owner, who should be available for further questions, and without the possibly present stakeholders.
+Sprint Planning 2 deals with the “how”, i.e. the question of “how” the agreed requirements are to be implemented.
 The following steps are carried out:

-- Structuring the user stories into work packages – i.e. tasks.
-Ideally, the requirements are divided into individual tasks according to their priority, which should not take longer than one working day.
-Time and technical dependencies should be avoided as far as possible to enable parallel processing of tasks.
-In practice, it can be useful to break down some requirements iteratively during the sprint in order to take advantage of new findings.
-The tasks are not assigned by name to individual developers.
+- Structuring of the items into work packages – i.e. tasks.
+Ideally, the requirements are broken down into individual tasks according to their priority, which should not take longer than one working day.
+Temporal and technical dependencies should be avoided as far as possible in order to enable parallel processing of tasks.
+In practice, it can be useful to break down some requests iteratively only during the Sprint in order to be able to use new findings.
+Tasks are not assigned to individual developers by name.

 - Visualisation of the tasks with a taskboard.
 Here the approaches differ: either a physical taskboard is used to implement the stories and tasks or software is used.
-The haptics of the story and task cards speak for the physical solution, the traceability and revision security for the use of a software.
+The haptic of the story and task boards speaks for the physical solution, the traceability and revision security for the use of a software.

 - Development of an implementation strategy, e.g. the definition of classes, interfaces, test cases and unit tests.

-At the end of Phase 2, the team should be able to explain to the Product Owner and the Scrum Master how they will work as a self-organising team to achieve the sprint goal and create the expected increment.
+At the end of phase 2 the team should be able to explain to the Product Owner and the Scrum Master how they want to work as a self-managing team to reach the Sprint Goal and create the expected increment.

 Timeboxing in Sprint Planning

-These times are to be understood as orientation – companies have the freedom to define other times.
-In the foreground of sprint planning, however, should be the definition of the work packages to realise the agreed requirements and not the time that could possibly be saved during planning.
+These timeboxes are to be understood as a guide – companies have the freedom to define other times.
+However, the main focus of Sprint Planning should be the definition of the work packages to realise the agreed requirements and not the time that could possibly be saved during planning.

 Tips and Tricks for Sprint Planning

-- Arrange a percentage of capacity for troubleshooting and support work.
+- Agree on a percentage of capacity for bug fixes and support work.

 - Take effective working days into account when planning.
-Make a note of team days off, holidays, or other events that could affect Sprint delivery.
+Make a note of team days off, holidays or other events that could affect sprint delivery.

-- Some organisations use due dates because using due dates can be a good mechanism to drive and track progress.
-In addition, it can be useful for testing and stakeholder communication.
+- Some organisations use due dates, as using due dates can be a good mechanism for driving and tracking progress.
+It can also be useful for testing and stakeholder communication.³

-- Make sure you use a Definition of Done as this leads to better software at the end of each sprint.
+- Make sure you use a Definition of Done, as this leads to a better Increment at the end of each Sprint.